ASE2020-orange/thingy-api-orange/README.md

 Then using the a bash interpreter go to the root folder of the thingy-api-orange project.

-Run the script `run_services.sh` and wait for it to end.
+Run the command `docker-compose up` or `docker-compose up --build` if you never built the containers and wait for it to end.

 ## Stop